Knowing How Dividend Reinvestment Works Is Key For Every Dividend Investor

 Whether you choose to reinvest them.
 Or, not.

-Furthermore, M1 Finance is a great place to set up your IRA.
+There are many great investment companies to set up your IRA.
 In case saving for the future has been on your mind.

 Finally, just be aware that when you are reinvesting dividends.
 And they are subject to income tax.
 You will need to have cash set aside to settle your tax bill.